Publishing tool options for developer docs

 For this reason, unless you’re using themes built by others, you don’t often jump from one platform to the next as you might do with DITA projects, where more commercial platforms are used to process and build the outputs.

 Sphinx is a popular static site generator based on Python.
 It was originally developed by the Python community to document the Python programming language (and it has some direct capability to document Python classes), but Sphinx is now commonly used for many documentation projects unrelated to Python.
 Part of Sphinx’s popularity is due to its Python foundation, since Python works well for many documentation-related scripting scenarios.

 Because Sphinx was designed from the ground up as a documentation tool, not just as tool for building websites (like Jekyll and Hugo), Sphinx has more documentation-specific functionality that is often absent from other static site generator tools.
 Some of these documentation-specific features include robust search, more advanced linking (linking to sections, automating titles based on links, cross-references, and more), and use of reStructuredText (rST), which is more semantically rich, standard, and extensible than Markdown.
 (See What about reStructuredText and Asciidoc? for more details around rST compared to Markdown.)

-Sphinx can be used with the Read the Docs platform and has a passionate fan base among those who use it, especially among the Python community.
-However, because Sphinx is specifically designed as a documentation tool, the community might not be as large as some of the other static site generators.
+Sphinx can be used with the Read the Docs platform.
+Overall, Sphinx has a passionate fan base among those who use it, especially among the Python community.
+However, because Sphinx is specifically designed as a documentation tool, the community might not be as large as some of the other static site generator communities.

 As of July 2018, Staticgen.com shows the number of stars, forks, and issues as follows:

-Jekyll and Hugo are the most common static site generators.
-Although I positioned the three graphics together here, if you look at Staticgen.com, you’ll see that between Hugo and Sphinx, there are 22 other static site generators (Hexo, Gatsby, GitBook, Nuxt, Pelican, Metalsmith, Brunch, Middleman, MkDocs, Harp, Expose, Assemble, Wintersmith, Cactus, React Static, Docpad, hubPress, Phenomic, Lektor, Hakyll, Nanoc, Octopress, and then Sphinx).
+Jekyll, Next, and Hugo are the most common static site generators.
+IF you look at Staticgen.com, you’ll see that between Hugo and Sphinx, there are about 20 other static site generators (Hexo, Gatsby, GitBook, Nuxt, Pelican, Metalsmith, Brunch, Middleman, MkDocs, Harp, Expose, Assemble, Wintersmith, Cactus, React Static, Docpad, hubPress, Phenomic, Lektor, Hakyll, Nanoc, Octopress, and then Sphinx).
 But I called out Sphinx here because of its popularity among documentation groups and for its integration with Read the Docs.